 DIY home security systems aren’t a new thing, but developers are slowly working the kinks out of what can often be a complicated system with lots of moving parts that, should a single component fail, could result in catastrophic consequences.
 That’s good news for homeowners concerned about their safety, but who might be shy about paying thousands of dollars for a traditional system.

 Abode hit the scene three years ago, and it now offers a wide array of home security products that’s deep enough to outfit just about any home or business.
-At the core lies Abode’s Secure Bundle starter kit ($429 after the currently offered 40-percent discount), which includes the gateway, two door/window sensors, an indoor motion sensor with still camera, a remote control key fob, a backup cellular radio, and one year of professional monitoring and cellular backup.
-Those who prefer self monitoring can acquire the same hardware for $299, but the cellular radio won't be activated.
+At the core lies Abode’s Secure Bundle starter kit (currently offered at $399), which includes the gateway, two door/window sensors, an indoor motion sensor with still camera, a remote control key fob, a backup cellular radio, and one year of professional monitoring and cellular backup.
+Those who prefer self monitoring can acquire the same hardware for $329, but the cellular radio won't be activated.

 The feature list is impressive, and Abode seems to have covered all the basics when it comes to contingency planning.
 The gateway is wired into your broadband router and runs on AC power, but it includes a back-up battery so a burglar can’t defeat the system by cutting the power to your home.
 The integrated cellular radio serves as a backup broadband connection (for the system only) if your primary internet service is disrupted.
 As I've already mentioned, however, you'll need to sign up for a service plan if you want that feature activated.
 All the sensors are powered by replaceable batteries with battery lifespans of 3 to 10 years, according to Abode, depending on the specific device and usage.